nixlim/CV/README.md

 ## Education

-#### Makers Academy (19 March 2018 - July 2018)
+#### Makers (19 March 2018 - July 2018)

-Makers Academy is Europe's leading software engineering bootcamp, based in London.

-- Curious and passionate about code.
-[GITHUB REPOS REFs GO HERE]
-- Fast, independent learner [ALL THE COOL STUFF I WILL LEARN GOES HERE]
-- Great collaborator [TEAM PROJECT]
+Makers is a London-based 14-week coding bootcamp.
+I passed the entrance interview and was offered a fellowship.

+- Developed passion for clean, readable code.
+- Built products and systems that work, are delivered on time, to spec and without sacrificing the tests.
+- Learning how to learn, learning independently and developing problem-solving ability.
+Appreciating that learning never stops.
+- Approaching coding as a serious processes of careful and diligent crafting.

 During the course I have worked with the following: